comorment/ldpred2_standalone/README.md

 ## SLURM jobscript example

 A basic job script example for running a Singularity container in an HPC setting with the [SLURM](https://slurm.schedmd.com) job scheduler is provided in the file [singularity_slurm_job.sh](https://github.com/comorment/ldpred2_standalone/blob/main/scripts/singularity_slurm_job.sh), and should be modified as needed.
-It expects a few environment variables, and can be submitted as
+It expects a few environment variables and can be submitted as

 ```
 export JOBNAME=ldpred2_standalone